dawsbot/RelativePath/README.md

 	// Excludes the extension from the relative path url (Useful for systemjs imports).
 	"relativePath.removeExtension": false,

-	// Removes the leading ./ character when the path is pointing to a parent folder.
-	"relativePath.removeLeadingDot": false

 	// An array of extensions to exclude from the relative path url (Useful for used with Webpack or when importing files of mixed types)
 	"relativePath.excludedExtensions": [
 		".js"